Also Featured In

-Well, we still don't have jet packs and flying cars, but the most iconic symbol of that 1960's space-age promise -- the Space Needle -- still stands as Seattle's most-recognized tourist attraction.
+Well, we still don't have jet packs and flying cars, but the most iconic symbol of that 1960's space-age promise – the Space Needle – still stands as Seattle's most-recognized tourist attraction.
 Built for the 1962 World's Fair, the forward-looking theme of which was "Century 21," the 602-foot Needle looks like a huge flying saucer on a towering tripod.
-At the 520-foot level, the observation deck provides panoramic views of the area's surrounding bays, lakes, mountains, and other points of interest.
-Just below, at 500-feet, diners enjoy a 360-degree view in the revolving Sky City restaurant.
+At the 520-foot level, the observation deck provides panoramic views of the area's surrounding bays, lakes, mountains and other points of interest.
+The attraction is now better than ever, thanks to the Needle's recent $100 million "space lift" renovation that features the world's first and only revolving glass floor and completely unobstructed, floor-to-ceiling views of the twinkling Seattle skyline.
 On the way up to, entertaining and comedic elevator operators rattle off fun facts and invite visitors to test their Needle knowledge.

 - Observation Deck & SpaceBase: Mon-Thu 9:30am-11pm; Fri-Sat 9am-11:30pm; Sun 9am-11pm

 - SkyCity: Mon-Thu 11:30am-2pm, 5pm-8:45pm; Fri 11:30am-2pm, 5pm-9:45pm; Sat 10am-2:45pm, 5pm-9:45pm; Sun 10am-2:45pm, 5pm-8:45pm